abondar24/CrackingInterview/README.md

 - length of last word - Given a string s consists of upper/lower-case alphabets and empty space characters ' ', return the length of last word in the string.
 - validPassword - given a string verify if it is a valid password.
 Valid password must have length between 7 and 30, should have 1 capital letter, one punctuation character and should not contain word 'password'
-- isAnagram - checl if two given strings are anagrams of each other
+- isAnagram - check if two given strings are anagrams of each other
+- printTokens - print tokens from string (token is a sequence of chars not containing spaces and following chars: !,._'@)

 ## Ints